baier233/x64dbg/docs/developers/functions/bridge/BridgeAlloc.md

 # BridgeAlloc

-Allocate a memory buffer for use by x64dbg.
+Allocate a memory buffer for use by MARENOL.
 The memory is freed by [BridgeFree](./BridgeFree.md).

 ```c++
 void* BridgeAlloc(